Skip to Main Navigation

 Women and men have different mobility patterns and experience different risks when using public transport.
-Data from the ground consistently shows that the barriers affecting people’s mobility—accessibility, availability, affordability, acceptability, safety and security—disproportionally impact women.
+No matter where you look, data from the ground consistently shows that the barriers affecting people’s mobility—accessibility, availability, affordability, acceptability, safety and security—disproportionally impact women.
 This phenomenon is directly linked to the persistence of gender roles and gender stereotypes, which leads to structural inequalities in how women and men use their time, make decisions within the household, and distribute everyday responsibilities.

 Lack of adequate transport often translates into girls missing school, women limiting themselves to job opportunities closer to home, unemployment, and the inability to access health or childcare services.
 If women had full equality with men in choosing and using transport, they would have more control over their life choices.
 Enhancing women’s mobility could also have a transformative impact on the global economy through increased labor force participation.
 A McKinsey report notes that if women had an identical role to men in labor markets, global annual GDP could rise by as much as $28 trillion, or 26 percent, by 2025.
 Addressing gender gaps in and through transport makes a crucial contribution to various United Nations’ Sustainable Development Goals and resonates with the underlying principle of the 2030 Sustainable Development Agenda: “No one must be left behind.”